kigster/pullulant/README.md

 # Pullulant Development Environment on Mac OS-X

-This document describes a set of quick steps to run a fully automated setup of the development environment needed to build ruby applications on Mac OS-X.
+This document describes a set of quick steps to run a fully automated setup of the development environment needed to build or Mac applications on Mac OS-X.

+It uses `brew`, and many automated tasks that are customizing your environment to look and do what real pros need for their development :) Ok, that's a joke, but seriosly, this has a lot of goodies.
+Run it :)

 ## Pre-Install – OS-X Preparation